When its time for a meal in a sandwich, try my Grilled Sweet Sausage, Grilled Cheese Sandwich! Hearty and filling full of gooey cheesy goodness!

-So I had the makings of my next sandwich since my new food love happens to be yellow American cheese.
-I know it doesn’t taste any different then the white variety, and its just the added coloring that makes it look that lovely shade of orange yellow goodness….sigh And I know its all psychological, but that melty mass of gooeyness tastes better because of it.
+Add in my favorite American cheese and we’ve got a sandwich happening.
+I know it doesn’t taste any different than the white variety, and its just the added coloring that makes it that lovely shade of orange-yellow goodness….sigh I know its all psychological, but that melty mass of gooeyness tastes better because of it.

 After all, We Eat with our Eyes.

-Since I rarely make tomato soup at home, and have serious qualms about opening that can of soup that we all grew up on, I’ve decided that making what I like to call my Enhanced Grilled Cheese Sandwiches will more than make up for the soup.
+Since I rarely make tomato soup at home and have serious qualms about opening that can of soup that we all grew up on, I’ve decided that making what I like to call my Enhanced Grilled Cheese Sandwiches will more than make up for not having soup.